Mortgage Life Insurance

 Should I get mortgage life insurance?

-If anyone relies on your income to pay the mortgage and would struggle to keep up with payments without you around, a mortgage life insurance policy can be a cheap way to ensure they have a financial lifeline when you're gone.
+This is something every parent, partner, or person with any other type of dependant needs to consider.
+If anyone relies on your income and would struggle without you around, a life-insurance policy can be a cheap way to ensure they have a financial lifeline when you're gone.

-Though, ultimately, you don't have to have life insurance so you'll need to weigh up whether the monthly cost is worth it for you.
-To help, here are two key points to consider:
+Ultimately, you don't need to have life insurance cover, though, so you'll need to weigh up whether the monthly cost is worth it for you.
+To help, here are some key points to consider:

 - If you don't have dependants, you don't need life insurance.